DSV eases hassle with new customs classification service

 Companies can benefit from more customs classification guidance

-The new DSV Customs Classification service is divided into seven steps, where customs information about the goods is analyzed, classified and validated by DSV customs classification experts on behalf of the customer.
-When all customs documents are ready to be handed over to the relevant authorities, we share this with the customer.
+The new DSV Customs Classification service is divided into seven steps, where customs information about the goods is analysed, classified and validated by DSV customs classification experts on behalf of the customer.
+When all customs documents are ready to be handed over to the relevant authorities, DSV shares this with the customer.

-The DSV Customs Classification service launched on February 4, 2021.
+The DSV Customs Classification service is live from 4 February 2021.